code-423n4/2024-09-panoptic/README.md

 ## Attack ideas (where to focus for bugs)
-The factory contract and usage of libraries by external integrators is relatively unimportant -- wardens should focus their efforts on the security of the SFPM (previously audited by C4, code has changed since that audit however), PanopticPool, and CollateralTracker
+The factory contract and usage of libraries by external integrators is relatively unimportant -- wardens should focus their efforts on the security of the SFPM, PanopticPool, and CollateralTracker

 ## All trusted roles in the protocol